 Google’s Firebase library, used to display ads in Privacy Browser Free, keeps adding extra permissions at build time.
 The latest addition, READ_PHONE_STATE, is particularly annoying because it grants access to the phone number of the device, the current cellular network information, the status of any ongoing calls, and a list of any PhoneAccounts registered on the device.
 This is a dangerous permission, which requires explicit user interaction on Android Marshmallow and newer (API >= 23).
 In my testing I have not seen advertisements attempt to request or use this permission (I have seen them attempt to use the GPS permission, which is one of the reasons I am inclined to never add that one to Privacy Browser).
 I have considered getting rid of the Free version entirely, but I feel that it is a good way for many users to try out Privacy Browser before deciding if they want to commit to the paid version or learn how to use F-Droid.

 Firebase has also added the com.google.android.finsky.permission.BIND_GET_INSTALL_REFERRER_SERVICE.
 There isn’t much information online about what this permission does, but it appears to be used to tell from which source an app is installed.
 So, an advertisement would be able to tell if Privacy Browser Free was installed from Google Play, XDA Labs, Amazon, or directly from Stoutner.com.
 There is some indication that this might be removed in the next version of Firebase (it has been removed in Google Play Services 15.0.2), but we will have to wait and see.

-As usual, Francesco Buratti provided an updated Italian translation and Jose A. León Becerra provided an updated Spanish translation.
+As usual, Francesco Buratti has provided an updated Italian translation and Jose A. León Becerra has provided an updated Spanish translation.
 There is also an anonymously updated Russian translation.
 This translation work takes a significant amount of effort and those who speak these languages should be grateful for their work.